Fields in jDownloads

 Viewing Fields in Frontend

-Showing jDownloads fields in the front end is only available in a Download or Download Details layout information block;
+(i) in a Download or Download Details layout information block;

-The Downloads use the place holders {jdfield_title id} and {jdfield id} where id is the relevant id of the required field.
+The Downloads use the place holders {jd_field_title id} and {jd_field id} where id is the relevant id of the required field.

 In this example the Fields are shown as part of the Information section of the Compact layout.

-The image opposite is the view shown in the frontend view.
+The image opposite is the frontend view.

-and so on to select the appropriate one.The image opposite shows part of a Compact Layout that has been modified to support two Fields in mutiple languages.
+The image opposite shows part of a Compact Layout that has been modified to support two Fields in mutiple languages.

 With this method there are no 'blank spaces' shown in the front-end for the other languages.